Slovakia is a land of adventurers

 Believe me, I have seen from the biggest leaders to simple next door neighbours confuse the two.
 So, I decided to make a small video explaining the difference.

 The edited version of the story was published in four publications:

 - The Hindu businessline: When in Slovakia, take it slow

 - The Asian Age: Hiking in High Tatras

 - India Today Group: Winter Wonderland

-I was hiking the High Tatras, Slovakia on the invitation of Adventoura Slovakia.
-Everything expressed above is based on my personal experience in the region and are honest and factual without any bias.
+I was hiking the High Tatras, Slovakia at the invitation of Adventoura Slovakia.
+Everything expressed above is based on my personal experience in the region and is honest and factual without any bias.
 All images used were either shot by me or provided by the company.
 Please don’t use any image or text without written permission.